Join Our Post-Audit Playbook Summit and Earn 3 CPE - Register Now

 Summary

 The lease liability and ROU asset recorded under ASC 842 are dependent upon the present value of total lease payments over the lease term.
-The initial lease liability and ROU asset are recognized at the lease commencement date, not on the date of the first payment.
 The timing and amount of payments or non-payment periods will impact the reduction of the lease liability and ROU asset.